gaberull/excel_gcp_mysql_webapp/README.md

 ## Demo

 - [Working Demonstration](https://app.gabrielscott.io)
-  - Use credentials user 'guest', password 'demo'
   - dummy data used to protect the information of real people in the database

 ### Uploading an Excel File to the Database